tungstenfabric/tf-devstack/k8s_manifests/README.md

 Minimal:

-- instance with 2 virtual CPU, 10 GB of RAM and 120 GB of disk space to deploy with Kubernetes
+- instance with 2 virtual CPU, 12 GB of RAM and 120 GB of disk space to deploy with Kubernetes

 - Ubuntu 18.04
 - CentOS 7.x

+Recommended:
+- instance with 4 virtual CPU, 16 GB of RAM and 120 GB of disk space to deploy with Kubernetes

 ## Quick start for k8s all-in-one node